rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 In a periodic subscription, the data included as part of an update record corresponds to data that could have been read using a retrieval operation.
 Only the state that exists in the system at the time that it is being read is reported, periodic updates never explicitly indicate whether any data-nodes or list entries have been deleted.
 Instead, receivers must infer deletions by the absence of data during a particular collection event.

+Where possible, publishers SHOULD use the *replaced-by* data node to represent the new data since it provides clients with simple explicit semantics.
+Publishers MAY use the *merge* data node when they cannot determine whether the data being published in the update is complete.

 For periodic subscriptions, triggered updates will occur at the boundaries of a specified time interval.
 These boundaries can be calculated from the periodic parameters:

 - a *period* that defines the duration between push updates.